Between Past and Future: Analysis of the history of Western philosophy

 According to Arendt, the origins of European philosophical thinking date back to Ancient Greece, with Aristotle and Plato.
 Plato had taught us that the truth was not present within the society and in public affairs, but in eternal ideas, as demonstrated in the allegory of the cave.
 On the contrary, Marx thought that the "truth is not outside the affairs of men and their common world but precisely in them."
-The end of Platonic and Aristotelean tradition of philosophy came with Marx, according to whom the philosopher had to turn away from philosophy in order to be involved in society and human affairs in order to change the world.
+The end of Platonic and Aristotelian tradition of philosophy came with Marx, according to whom the philosopher had to turn away from philosophy in order to be involved in society and human affairs in order to change the world.

 For Arendt, Marxist philosophy considers that man creates himself, that his humanity is the result of his own activity, and that what distinguishes man from animal is not reason but labor.
 Thus Marx challenges the traditional praise of reason.
 Moreover, for Marx violence is the leading force that determines human relations, while for the traditional thought it is the most disgraceful of human actions and the symbol of tyranny.

 To Marx, violence or rather the possession of the means of violence is the constituent element of all forms of government; the state is the instrument of the ruling class by means of which it oppresses and exploits, and the whole sphere of political action is characterized by the use of violence.
 The Marxian identification of violence with action implies another fundamental challenge of tradition.

 Marx's own attitude to the tradition of political thought was one of conscious rebellion.
 Crucial among [certain key statements containing his political philosophy] are the following: "Labor created man".
 "Violence is the midwife of every old society pregnant with a new one", hence: violence is the midwife of history.
 Finally, there is the famous last thesis on Feuerbach: "The philosophers have only interpreted the world differently; the point is, however, to change it", which, in the light of Marx's thought, one could render more adequately as: The philosophers have interpreted the world long enough; the time has come to change it.
 For this last statement is in fact only a variation of another: "You cannot aufheben philosophy without realizing it".